TME520/persona7/README.md

 True, I'm well aware of that fact.
 As said in the previous section, this project is simply there for me to experiment, see what I can do in the field of virtual assistants.
 There is no ego behind this, it's not a vanity project, simply curiosity and a taste for trying things.
 ## What would it look like ?
-Milestone 1 is very likely to be a Slack bot.
+Milestone 1 is very likely to be a Slack bot (or maybe Teams).
 I can't see further than that and I would be the happiest man on Earth if *Persona/7* got that far.
 ## Features
 ### Local weather
 ### Mailbox monitoring (GMail)